WeegeeNumbuh1/FlightGazer/README.md

 <br>

 **tl;dr** You need a running `dump1090` instance and if it's not running on the same device as FlightGazer you need to know a valid URL to access its data.<br>
-You don't actually need a physical RGB display, but it's recommended.<br>
+You don't actually need a physical RGB display, but it's recommended.
+Other ADS-B decoders will not work.
+You site location needs to be set for most of the functionality to work.<br>
 *Note:* FlightGazer will not work with UAT-only setups.

 ### 📶 Installation & Getting Started